CircleCI-Archived/visual-config-editor/README.md

 [![CircleCI](https://img.shields.io/circleci/build/gh/CircleCI-Public/visual-config-editor/main?logo=circleci)](https://app.circleci.com/pipelines/github/CircleCI-Public/visual-config-editor)

 Generate your CircleCI configuration files by building a visual map of your project's workflows.

-## We've gone GA! 🎉

-Key features for the VCE have been implemented, bringing us to the general availability phase of this project.
-These features include:
+No YAML?
+No problem.

+The core features of the VCE include:

 - Config Definition Creation, Editing
 - Visual Workflow Orchestration
 - Public Orb Support
-- Config Loading\*
+- Circularly Load Configs Created With the VCE

 [Read more about introduction of the VCE](https://circleci.com/blog/visual-config-editor/)

-##### \* Support for config loading is limited to all features currently supported in the VCE.
-Any config created in the VCE should be parsable.
-Config features that fail to circularly parse should be reported.

 #